d-morrison/IntroStatActivities/_book/04-A05-EDA-1quantitative.md

   median, lower quartile, upper quartile, standard deviation, interquartile range.

-* Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable
-  (center, variability, shape, outliers).

 ### Terminology review

 In today's activity, we will review summary measures and plots for quantitative variables.
 Some terms covered in this activity are: